 If you approach me with this kind of offer I won’t respond, because I can’t pay my bills with ‘exposure’.
-Art work is work.
-You know.
-Like your work, which you get paid for in actual money.
+Art work is work, to be paid for in actual money.
+Like your own work.

 Will you do a piece of work for charity?

-I already do what I can for charities of my choice.
-So, probably not.
+I already do what I can for charities of my choice so, with regret, probably not.